Rule 9. Proceedings for persons arrested without a warrant on suspicion of a crime.

 (c)(3) If after 24 hours, the suspect remains in custody, an information must be filed without delay charging the suspect with offenses from the incident leading to the arrest.

-(c)(4)(A) If no information has been filed by 5:00pm on the fourth calendar day after the defendant was booked, the release conditions set under subsection (a)(2)(B) shall revert to recognizance release.
+(c)(4)(A) If no information has been filed by 3:00pm on the fourth calendar day after the defendant was booked, the release conditions set under subsection (a)(4)( shall revert to recognizance release.

 (c)(4)(B) The four day period in this subsection may be extended upon application of the prosecutor for a period of three more days, for good cause shown.

 (d) Other processes.
-Nothing in this rule is intended to preclude the accomplishment of other procedural processes at the time of the determination referred to in subsection (a)(2).
+Nothing in this rule is intended to preclude the accomplishment of other procedural processes at the time of the probable cause determination.